cloudquery/cloudquery/contributing/adding_a_new_resource.md

 ## General Guidance

-## Installing the tools

-- Install `mockgen` by running `make install-tools` in the root of this repository.

 ## Setting up the service

 If the service to which the resource belongs has not been used before in the plugin, there are a few steps that need to be done to configure it.